 Read more: What is a fraud shield?

 Different stages of the sales process are referred to as the funnel.
 These stages refer to the customer journey as they aim to solve a pain point, with marketers targeting specific stages with marketing material.
-Top of funnel (ToFu) refers to the initial awareness of the problem, Middle of funnel (MoFu) refers to the research and comparison stage, Bottom of funnel (BoFu) refers to conversion of sales stage.
+Top of the funnel (ToFu) refers to the initial awareness of the problem, the Middle of the funnel (MoFu) refers to the research and comparison stage, and Bottom of the funnel (BoFu) refers to the conversion of the sales stage.

-Marketers often refer to ‘keeping people in the funnel’ which means keeping them as a long term customer by providing top quality after sales service and support and targeted remarketing.
+Marketers often refer to ‘keeping people in the funnel’, which means keeping them as long-term customers by providing top quality after-sales service and support and targeted remarketing.